ceviixx/umami-wp-connect/README.md

 ## 🛡️ Privacy & Protection

 ### 🙈 **Self-Protection**
-Enable **"Do not track my own visits"** in **Umami Connect → Self Protection** to exclude logged-in WordPress users from analytics.
+Enable **"Do not track my own visits"** in **umami Connect → Self Protection** to exclude logged-in WordPress users from analytics.
 Keep your data focused on real visitors, not your own site management activities.

 ### 🚫 **Do Not Track Support**
 Respect visitors who enable Do Not Track in their browsers — configure in Advanced settings.